VulcanValkyrie/stardate_lib/README.md

      -  The first digit is the last digit of the century.
 This is canon.
      -  The next part, canonically, is the season.
 Here in the real world, we don't have those, so I just used years since 2000
      -  From here there are 2-3 more digits specified, but they are inconsistent throughout the show as well as being entirely unexplained.
 In order to fill this slot, I used the number of weeks we are into the year.
-     - The last digit, which is preceded by a decimal point.
+     - The last digit is preceded by a decimal point.
 According to the creators, is a day counter for days in the week.

-I would have done another function for original series format stardate, but such a library exists, and I was not in the mood to create another set of arbitrariy rules, especially when it conflicts with an existing protocol.
+I would have done another function for original series format stardate, but such a library exists, and I was not in the mood to create another set of arbitrary rules, especially when it conflicts with an existing protocol.